sualeh/magnetictrackparser/README.md

 *Magnetic Track Parser* is a Java library that can parse magnetic track data from a bank issued credit card, such as might be returned from a USB magnetic card stripe reader.

 All classes are immutable and thread-safe.
 The standard `toString()` function formats data in a readable form.
 Validity is enforced by JUnit tests.
 Java 6 or newer is required.
-Maven is needed for a build.
 Magnetic Track Parser depends on the [Credit Card Number](https://github.com/sualeh/credit_card_number) library.

 The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about magnetic tracks and credit card numbers.